 Terms or illustrations descriptive of alcoholic beverages or which encourage or promote the consumption of alcoholic beverages (including but not limited to “cocktails,” “happy hours,” “BEvERages”) are prohibited.

-We strongly recommend sending event invitations to students via email and/or newsletter.
+We strongly recommend sending event invitations to Full Time MBA students via email and/or newsletter.
 The MBA Program can assist in putting an event invitation on the television screens displayed throughout the building.

 RSVP & Sign-In Lists